 Microneedling, also known as skin needling, is a treatment that uses tiny needles to cause "micro-trauma" to the skin.
 These needles are never more than a couple of millimetres long (often less than this) and they pierce the uppermost layer of the skin to stimulate a healing response.
 This healing response results in collagen being produced.
 It is an effective treatment for acne and blemish scarring and overall skin rejuvenation.

-Much like a dermal roller, a mechanical device is made up of lots of tiny needles, however, these are at the tip of the device, rather than on a barrel.
+Raffine is an automatic microneedling system.
+Like a dermal roller, it uses lots of tiny needles to gently pierce the skin, however, the device is more like a "pen", with the needles at the tip, rather than on a barrel.
 Unlike a dermal roller, where the therapist manually rolls the needles across the skin, the tip of a mechanical skin needling device moves rapidly on its own, allowing the therapist to guide it across the skin, without having to apply any pressure.
 Treatment also includes a hydrating facial to be taken 3 days later.